josh-perry/love-cookbook/content/guides/fundamentals/functions.md

 my_math_teacher(addition)

--- We don't necessarily need to put it in a variable first.
+-- We don't necessarily need to assign it in a variable first.
 -- We call this an anonymous function. my_math_teacher(function (a, b)
     print(a - b) -- Output: 6